-- 7.1 After the designation resolution period has elapsed the District Council will consider all written applications to trade at the designated site/area. - 7.2 All applications will be considered using the Stationary Licence Policy. - 7.3 If any person wishes to have an area or site considered for Designation at a time outside the annual Designation then they may make such request to the District Council provided they accept all costs appropriate to such Designation including District Council costs, advertising costs and consultation costs. - 7.4 The District Council will not issue a licence under the Act to permit street trading from a stationary position in a street which has not been designated.
+- 7.1 After the designation resolution period has elapsed the District Council will consider all written applications to trade at the designated site/area. - 7.2 All applications will be considered using the Stationary Licence Policy. - 7.4 The District Council will not issue a licence under the Act to permit street trading from a stationary position in a street which has not been designated.